Breach of Contract Law: Everything You Need to Know

 How Courts Solve Breach of Contract Lawsuits

-Courts have a number of options in dealing with proven breach of contract violations:
+Courts have many options in dealing with proven breach of contract violations:

 - Issuing court orders.
 The court may give an order obligating the party that breached the contract to fulfill its side of the contract.
 This is normally the case for minor or partial contract violations.